sigmarkarl/grein/grein.md

 **Results**: We present Geneset, a desktop application written in Java providing algorithms and advanced visualization for comparative and pan-genomics.
 It analyses synteny and structural patterns using pan-genome graphs.
 The software is built upon Apache Spark cloud computing environment and is scalable as such.
 Geneset uses a suite of external open source command line tools.

-**Conclusions**: Although possible to be run in a headless mode as part of a workflow/pipeline or as a database accessible from a Spark context, the Geneset software suite offers a rich UI and unprecedented graphics capabilities.
+**Conclusions**: Although possible to be run in a headless mode as part of a workflow/pipeline or as a database accessible from a Spark context, the Geneset software suite offers a rich UI and unprecedented graphics capabilities, such as visualization of synteny using colors, genome atlases and phylogeny comparisons.
+The program offers automatic reordering of contigs.
 The interactive mode manual curation of results easier.
+We show that the difference in genomic features in Thermus are responsible for divergence and different adaptations.

 **Keywords**: pangenomics, microbial genomics, whole genome sequencing, bioinformatics